lberglind/logik/lab3/report/report.md

 $~~~~~~~~~~~~~~~~~~~~~~~~~~~$Ludwig Berglind, Simon Severinsson

 \pagebreak
+## Explanation of the proof-system
+The program is run through the verify\1 predicate which takes a filename as input.
+From this filename, every node's adjacencies and atoms are read, as well as the current state and the formula $\phi$ to check for in that state.
+The cut operator is used to reduce unnecessary backtracking and to provide a definitive True or False answer to the model checking query.

+assertTransitions\1 is then run on the Adjacencies to recursively go through the list and and assert every relationship between nodes as a predicate transition(node, next).

+assertStates\1 recursively asserts every relationship between a node and its atoms as a predicate state(node, atom).

+The overloaded predicate check\3 recursively evaluates the CTL formula using the current state and any previously visited states to prevent infinite loops.
+Different instances cover different CTL formulas and house the specific logic for a formula.

+checkAllPaths\3 is used for CTL operators using A (All or always).
+All next states from a state are found using findall\3 and the resulting list is used as input for the helper function.
+Depending on the type of A CTL operator (X or (G or F)), different instances of the helper predicate is run to determine whether checking previous visited states is necessary.
+To prevent infinite loops, the current node is added to the list of visited node in the next recursion.

+In case of a loop and visiting of a node for the second time, the check\3 predicate will check if the current state is a member of the list of previous visited states.

+The logic for checkExistsPath\3 is the same as for checkAllPaths\3 with the biggest difference being that if the helper function reaches its base case, it fails.
+This means that there are no more states to explore, and no path has been found that satisfies the given formula.
+This is crucial for the E (One or Exists) operators which require finding at least one path that satisfies the condition.

+AbolishALl\0 removes all stored relationships of transitions and states at the end of the proof.

+\pagebreak
 ## Modelling
 A very basic, scaled-off web shop was chosen for the model design where a user can browse between products, add products to their cart, go to checkout, and completing a purchase.